pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 - If the message is similar to `These dbs xxx are not in binlog_do_db xxx`, make sure all the databases that you want to migrate are in the list.
 See [--binlog-do-db=db_name](https://dev.mysql.com/doc/refman/5.7/en/replication-options-binary-log.html#option_mysqld_binlog-do-db).
 - If the message is similar to `these dbs xxx are in binlog_ignore_db xxx`, make sure all the databases that you want to migrate are not in the ignore list.
 See [--binlog-ignore-db=db_name](https://dev.mysql.com/doc/refman/5.7/en/replication-options-binary-log.html#option_mysqld_binlog-ignore-db).

+For Amazon RDS, you need change the following parameters: `replicate-do-db`, `replicate-do-table`, `replicate-ignore-db`, and `replicate-ignore-table`.
+See [Configuring MySQL binary logging](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.MySQL.BinaryFormat.html).

 ### Check if connetion concurrency exceeds database's maximum connection limit

 If the error occurs in the upstream MySQL database:

-- Amazon Aurora MySQL: similar to configuring `binlog_format`.
+- Amazon Aurora MySQL: the process is similar to setting the `binlog_format`.
+The only difference is that the parameter you change is `max_connections` instead of `binlog_format`.
 See [How do I turn on binary logging for my Amazon Aurora MySQL-Compatible cluster?](https://aws.amazon.com/premiumsupport/knowledge-center/enable-binary-logging-aurora/?nc1=h_ls).
-- Amazon RDS: similar to configuring `binlog_format`.
+- Amazon RDS: the process is similar to setting the `binlog_format`.
+The only difference is that the parameter you change is `max_connections` instead of `binlog_format`.
 See [Configuring MySQL binary logging](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.MySQL.BinaryFormat.html).
 - MySQL: configure `max_connections` following the document [max_connections](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_max_connections).

 If the error occurs in the TiDB Cloud cluster, configure `max_connections` following the document [max_connections](https://docs.pingcap.com/tidb/stable/system-variables#max_connections).